 “Because she is a Pit Bull, a lot of people have that stereotype.
 She is a service dog.
 She is not going to harm you, she is not even going to worry about you, she is here for me.”

 “She helps me be able to go out into the community more, because to be honest, I don’t like to be around many people.
-I will do it, but I get anxiety.”
+I will do it, but I get very anxious.”

 Since they were paired earlier in the year, Erica and Lani have made a lot of progress training at the provided Healing4Heroes™ sessions, and even on their own.
 As they continue to train, the more comfortable Erica feels, the more trust she has in Lani, and the more she is able to relax because she knows her companion will have her back.